-Epidural injections for back painESI; Spinal injection for back pain; Back pain injection
+Epidural injections for back painESI; Spinal injection for back pain; Back pain injection; Steroid injection - epidural; Steroid injection - back

 An epidural steroid injection (ESI) is the delivery of powerful anti-inflammatory medicine directly into the space outside of the sac of fluid around your spinal cord.
 This area is called the epidural space.

-It is not the same as an epidural anesthesia given prior to childbirth.
+ESI is not the same as epidural anesthesia given just before childbirth or certain types of surgery.

-The health care provider cleans the area of your back where the needle will be inserted, and may use medicine to numb the area.
+- The health care provider cleans the area of your back where the needle will be inserted.
+Medicine may be used to numb the area.
 You may be given medicine to help you relax.

-You may feel some pressure during the injection, but most of the time the procedure is not painful.
+- You may feel some pressure during the injection.
+Most of the time, the procedure is not painful.
+It is important not to move during the procedure because the injection needs to be very precise.

-You will be watched for 15- 20 minutes after the injection before going home.
+- You are watched for 15 to 20 minutes after the injection before going home.

 Why the Procedure Is Performed

-The injections are rarely used unless your pain has not improved with medicines, physical therapy, or other nonsurgical treatments.
+ESI is used only when your pain has not improved with medicines, physical therapy, or other nonsurgical treatments.

 - Dizziness, headache, or feeling sick to your stomach.
-Most of the time they are mild.
+Most of the time these are mild.

 - Allergic reaction to the medicine used